 Right now the two platforms have fundamentally different pricing:

 The worry?
 Udemy's "buy once, own forever" model disappears into a subscription.
-As one Reddit user in r/Udemy put it: "Since the merger news, I'm worried they'll kill the 'buy once, own forever' model.
-That was Udemy's biggest edge over the subscription-heavy Coursera."
+That model was Udemy's biggest edge over the subscription-heavy Coursera — and it's what attracted millions of learners in the first place.

 Nothing official has been announced on pricing changes yet.
 But if you have Udemy courses you've been eyeing, buying them now (while lifetime access is still guaranteed) isn't a bad idea.